 The porterhouse is a composite steak coming from the point where the tenderloin and top loin meet.
 It is basically an over-sized T-bone steak, but the porterhouse is generally cut thicker and has much more of the tenderloin relative to the loin portion than a T-bone steak.
 If you remove the bone and cut out the two steaks that make up the porterhouse, you will get a tenderloin steak and a top loin (or New York strip steak).
-So if you are ordering a porterhouse, expect big portions.
+That means if you are ordering a porterhouse, expect big portions!
 A good porterhouse is also the perfect steak for two people to share.

 Buying a Porterhouse

 When buying a porterhouse steak, look for one cut at least 3/4-inch thick, with a 1-inch thickness being ideal.
 Occasionally, butchers will sell "thin" cut steaks, and these are largely pointless.
 A porterhouse should be thick, and not just because it is a huge steak and deserves to be so.
-To get a large steak like this cooked to perfection without it drying out, it needs to have mass and thickness.
+In order to get a large steak like this cooked to perfection without it drying out, it needs to have significant mass and thickness.

 Cooking a Porterhouse